 The Schnauzer was originally bred in order to guard German farms, and that sense of protection comes out in the Schnoodle, a cross between the Schnauzer and the poodle.
 And thanks to their ability to quickly absorb new information, Schnoodles are often seen serving as not just family dogs, but also therapy dogs and animal actors.

-Nowadays, it feels like the Puggle—the pug/Beagle hyrbid—is seen in households almost as frequently as both of its parent breeds.
-What makes this adorable animal such a hot commodity is not just the fact that it has irresistible puppy eyes or a perfectly kissable snout, but also that it doesn’t have nearly as many breathing issues as its parent, the pug.
+What makes the Puggle—the pug/Beagle hybrid—such a hot commodity is not just the fact that it has irresistible puppy eyes or a perfectly kissable snout, but also that it doesn't have nearly as many breathing issues as the pug.

 A cross between a Cavalier King Charles Spaniel and a Bichon Frise, these hypoallergenic dogs are cuddly, sweet, and easy to train.
 Basically, Cavachons are just living and breathing teddy bears!

-There’s no denying that the Chorkie, a cross between a Chihuahua and a Yorkshire Terrier, could win anyone over with a simple tilt of its head.
-However, these dogs are just as yappy and territorial as they are cute, and so it takes a certain type of owner to truly appreciate them as a whole package.
+There's no denying that Chorkies, a cross between a Chihuahua and a Yorkshire Terrier, could win anyone over with a simple tilt of their head.
+However, these dogs are just as yappy and territorial as they are cute, and so it takes a certain type of owner to truly appreciate them.

-Both the Soft Coated Wheaten Terrier and the poodle are hypoallergenic dogs, and so naturally their offspring, the Whoodle, is too.
+Both the Soft Coated Wheaten Terrier and the poodle are hypoallergenic dogs, and so naturally, their offspring, the Whoodle, is too.
 Like the other poodle mixes on this list, the Whoodle wants nothing more than to please their owner and, upon doing so, receive lots of cuddles for their arduous effort.
 And before you run to the shelter to adopt a few mixed breed dogs, make sure you check out these 10 Things You Need to Know Before Adopting a Shelter Dog.